benbalter/WP-Emphasis/readme.txt

 One-click implementation of the [New York Times open source emphasis script](http://open.blogs.nytimes.com/2011/01/11/emphasis-update-and-source/) which allows users to highlight and link to specific text within an article or post.

-The plugin allows for permalinking and highlighting of text on a paragraph and sentance level.
+The plugin allows for permalinking and highlighting of text on a paragraph and sentence level.
 No need to set anything up.
 Just install, tap shift twice, and start highlighting.

 See [The New York Times](http://open.blogs.nytimes.com/2011/01/11/emphasis-update-and-source/) for syntax more information on general usage.